 Charles Purdue: handcrafted flutes, jewelry, kid's crafts and activities (beginning at about 4:15)

-Honey Tree Acres Farm & Gardens: Eggs from pastured chickens fed NO gmo and NO soy.
-Herbs, cut flowers, seasonal produce.
+Honey Tree Acres Farm & Gardens: Eggs and chicken from pastured chickens fed NO gmo and NO soy.
+Produce, herbs, potted flowers, and cut flowers.

 Learning to Live Sustainably is a General Mercantile Vendor who sells products from six local producers.
 Products include: